vighneshsawant112004-debug/Ad-Campaign-Business-Analysis-Uncovering-the-Story-Behind-the-Data/README.md

 By analyzing multiple datasets and combining them into one unified view, we reveal how campaign duration, platforms, and audience behavior impact performance.**
 ---

+## Project Highlights

+* **🔹4 datasets merged to build a complete picture of campaign performance.**

+🔹 Exploratory Data Analysis (EDA) using Python (Pandas, NumPy, Matplotlib, Plotly).

+🔹 Interactive charts that show engagement trends, funnel drop-offs, and performance by platform and gender.

+🔹 Campaign insights on duration effectiveness, weekend conversions, and audience targeting.

+🔹 Actionable recommendations to improve ad strategies and conversion rates.

 ## 🚀 Features

 * **Campaign Duration Analysis:** See how short vs. long campaigns affect engagement rates.